Noaht8/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - The prototypes of all your functions should be included in your header file called `lists.h`
 - Don’t forget to push your header file
 - All your header files should be include guarded

+## More Info
+- Note: you do not need to understand lists yet.

 ## Directory Contents
 ___